chfc-cmi/cmr-cine-sscrofa/README.md

 This is a data set with end-systolic and end-diastolic CMR CINE images of 11 individual pigs at 4 time points.
 Some of them received a treatment (induced myocardial infarction), others did not (control).
 See [`data/metadata/measurements.tsv`](./data/metadata/measurements.tsv).

+This is a [DataLad](https://handbook.datalad.org/en/latest/) repository.
+You can clone the repository with plain `git`, but we recommend using `datalad`.
+After cloning all data files are just symlinks.
+In order to get the actual data, download the archive at zenodo: https://doi.org/10.5281/zenodo.7684034, unpack it and add it as a sibling.
+Then use `datalad get` to get the actual content of the files.

 ## Data